-I've spent most of my career cooking in some of the best restaurants in Chicago.
+I've spent my career cooking in some of the best restaurants in Chicago.
 I've always valued my knives, but it wasn't until I started learning how to sharpen them that I truly began to understand the nuances and beauty of high quality kitchen knives.

 After more than a decade in fine dining, I decided to try a different path and became a culinary instructor.
 Teaching has always been a passion of mine.
 As a chef instructor, I taught all kinds of culinary techniques to anyone from casual home cooks to professional chefs.
 The most basic and rewarding lesson is knife skills.
 Through knife skills, I learned the value of the most basic question, "What makes a good knife?"